-How did you get into design?
+How did you get into rapping?

 What can we expect from you in the future?